Some factors that increase the risk of child neglect and abuse are poverty, drug and alcohol abuse, mental health disorders, and single parenthood.

 Child neglect and abuse often occur together and with other forms of family violence, such as intimate partner abuse.
 In addition to immediate harm, neglect and abuse increase the risk of long-lasting problems, including mental health problems and substance abuse.
 Child abuse is also associated with problems in adulthood such as obesity, heart disease, and chronic obstructive pulmonary disease (COPD).

-In 2015, 4.4 million reports of possible child abuse were made to Child Protective Services (CPS) in the United States, involving 7.2 million children.
-Of these reports, about 2.1 million were investigated in detail and about 683,000 abused or neglected children were identified.
-Boys and girls are affected equally.
+In 2018, 4.3 million reports of possible child abuse were made to Child Protective Services (CPS) in the United States, involving 7.8 million children.
+Of these reports, about 2.4 million were investigated in detail and about 678,000 abused or neglected children were identified.
+Boys and girls are affected equally overall, but boys are more frequently physically abused.
 Infants and young children are at increased risk of abuse.

-Of the children who were identified in 2015, 75.3% were neglected (including medical neglect), 17.2% were physically abused, 8.4% were sexually abused, and 6.9% were emotionally or otherwise abused.
-Many children were victims of multiple types of abuse.
+Most children are victims of one type of abuse.
+For example, of the children who were identified in 2018, 60.8% were neglected (including medical neglect), 10.7% were physically abused, and 7% were sexually abused.
+However, many children (15.5%) were victims of multiple types of abuse.

-In 2015, about 1,670 children in the United States died from neglect or abuse, about three quarters of whom were under 3 years of age.
-Over 70% of these children were victims of neglect and 44% were victims of physical abuse that occurred with or without other forms of abuse.
-More than 75% of perpetrators were parents acting alone or with other people.
-And about 25% of deaths were caused by the mother acting alone.
+In 2018, about 1,770 children in the United States died from neglect or abuse, about half of whom were under 1 year of age.
+About 80% of these children were victims of neglect and 46% were victims of physical abuse that occurred with or without other forms of abuse.
+About 80% of perpetrators were parents acting alone, together, or with other people.

 Neglect and abuse result from a complex combination of individual, family, and social factors.
-Being a single parent, being poor, having problems with drug or alcohol abuse, and/or having a mental problem (such as a personality disorder or low self-esteem) can make a parent more likely to neglect or abuse a child.
+Being a single parent, being poor, having problems with drugs or an alcohol use disorder, having a mental problem (such as a personality disorder or low self-esteem), or having a combination of these factors can make a parent more likely to neglect or abuse a child.
 Also, adults who were physically or sexually abused as children are more likely to abuse their own children.
 Neglect is identified 12 times more frequently among children who are living in poverty than among children who are not.

 First-time parents, adolescent parents, and parents who have several children under the age of 5 years are also at increased risk of abusing their children.
-Women who do not seek prenatal care, smoke, abuse drugs, or have a history of domestic violence while pregnant may be at risk of abusing their children.
+Women who smoke, abuse drugs, or have a history of domestic violence while pregnant may be at risk of abusing their children.

 Sometimes strong emotional bonds do not develop between parents and children.
 This lack of bonding occurs more commonly with premature infants or sick infants who are separated from their parents early in infancy or with biologically unrelated children (for example, stepchildren) and increases the risk of abuse.